daydreaming-experiment/parameters/grammar-v3/GRAMMAR.md

 Rules
 -----

-The grammar is defined by the following rules:
+The grammar is defined by the following rules (hold on, this is long!):

 1. The parameters file contains pure [JSON](http://json.org/).
 2. The root node in the file is a JSON object (`{}`) containing the following *mandatory* properties: